Draft opinion jolts Michigan, where abortion ban is on books

 “Life is winning!” chiropractor Garrett Soldano tweeted.

-For abortion-rights supporters, the pending high court decision made clear the urgency of a ballot drive they announced in January in anticipation of the federal right to abortion being ended.
+For abortion-rights supporters, the pending high court decision also made clear the urgency of a ballot drive they announced in January.
 The constitutional amendment would affirm the right to make pregnancy-related decisions without interference, including about abortion and other reproductive services such as birth control.

-The Reproductive Freedom for All committee, which began circulating petitions in March, needs to collect about 425,000 valid voter signatures by July 11 to make the November ballot.
+The Reproductive Freedom for All committee needs to collect about 425,000 valid voter signatures by July 11 to make the November ballot.
 The measure would become law if voters approved it.

 In Michigan, 70% of voters in the 2020 presidential election said the Supreme Court should leave Roe v.
 Wade as is and 27% said it should overturn the decision, according to AP VoteCast.
 That was similar to opinions among voters nationwide.